 Staff must only process personal data where it is necessary in order to do their jobs.

 When staff no longer need the personal data they hold, they must ensure it is deleted or anonymised.
-This will be done in accordance with the school's record retention schedule.

 7.3 Our processing of special categories of personal data and criminal offence data